Writing

 LinkedIn Connection Message Generator

 A LinkedIn connection message generator takes two quick inputs — your role and your reason for reaching out — and produces a short, personalized note that reads like a real person wrote it.
-LinkedIn caps standard connection requests at 300 characters, so every word has to earn its place.
-Blank requests from strangers get ignored; a two-sentence message that names who you are and why you're reaching out can push acceptance rates from under 20% to 50% or higher.
-This tool covers five common reasons: admiring someone's work, shared industry, potential collaboration, a job opportunity, or a mutual connection.
-No filler openers, no immediate sales pitch.
+LinkedIn caps connection request notes at 300 characters, so every word has to earn its place.
+Blank requests from strangers get ignored; a two-sentence message naming who you are and why you're reaching out can push acceptance rates from under 20% to 50% or higher.
+This tool covers five reasons for connecting: admiring someone's work, sharing an industry, exploring collaboration, pursuing a job opportunity, or having a mutual connection.
+For each combination it returns one of three warm, non-spammy messages.
+Use the output as a template, then swap in one specific detail per recipient — a post they wrote, a shared event — before sending.

 How to use